vishpat/gpgpu/grayscale/README.md

 A sample Rust program to convert a colored PNG to grayscale using CUDA.
+The app uses the [candle](https://github.com/huggingface/candle) crate provided by HuggingFace to perform all of the GPU computations.